 So, let’s unravel the question “Is Hawaii expensive”?

-In this post, we’ll go over a few key things that will help you calculate your Hawaii trip cost.
+In this post, we’ll go over a few key things that will help you calculate the costs of your Hawaii trip.
 These include:

 - Accommodation options